oyinadeolawoyin/The-Odin-Project/javascript/LinkedList/README.md

 1. **Node Factory**: Each node has a `value` and a reference to the `next` node.
 2. **LinkedList Factory**:
    - Provides utility methods to manipulate the list.
-   - Returns a new list instead of modifying the original (ensures immutability).

 ---